sounar97/Future-Ready-Talent/README.md

 XGBoost (Extreme Gradient Boosting) is a powerful machine learning library known for its effectiveness in regression tasks.
 The XGBoostRegressor algorithm is employed to build a robust prediction model, fine-tuned for bike rental demand forecasting.
 ![Alt Text](https://github.com/sounar97/Future-Ready-Talent/blob/b54c2bfee84123c4d556ad6f4a6c90625fd6184e/Screenshot%202023-07-22%20013455.png)

-### The Automated ML as have finalised MaxAbsScaler and XGBoostRegressor for the best suited algorithm from above data for traing
+### The Automated ML as have finalised MaxAbsScaler and XGBoostRegressor as the best suited algorithm for above data after training

 ![Alt Text](https://github.com/sounar97/Future-Ready-Talent/blob/b54c2bfee84123c4d556ad6f4a6c90625fd6184e/Screenshot%202023-07-22%20015119.png)

-### I ahve fetched the API to connect it for my WEB application to interact dynamically
+### I have fetched the API to connect it for my WEB application to interact dynamically

 ## Getting Started